 PATIENT SELECTION, COUNSELING, AND PREOPERATIVE CONSIDERATIONS

 Various materials are available to assist the physician in patient counseling and in obtaining informed consent.
-One such pamphlet, which is widely distributed by the American College of Obstetricians and Gynecologists, includes a description of several different techniques of tubal sterilization, as well as a discussion of alternative methods of contraception.3 In discussing tubal sterilization, it is appropriate to discuss with the patient the benefits of this procedure, as well as the potential risks.
+In discussing tubal sterilization, it is appropriate to discuss with the patient the benefits of this procedure, as well as the potential risks.
 The benefits are substantial.
-All methods of tubal sterilization are extremely effective with a low failure rate.
-Tubal sterilization involves a one-time surgical procedure that is immediately effective and does not require the continued use of other contraceptive methods.
-The failure rate of a properly performed sterilization operation is less than 1% and there are no consistent differences in efficacy documented among the standard techniques used today.2, 3, 4
+All methods of tubal sterilization are extremely effective with low failure rates.
+Tubal sterilization involves a one-time surgical procedure that is immediately effective and does not require the continued use of other contraceptive methods unless hysteroscopic approach is used, and another contraceptive method is required until tubal occlusion can be verified.
+The failure rate of a properly performed sterilization operation is less than 1% and there are no consistent differences in efficacy documented among the standard techniques used today.3, 4, 6 Analysis of the CREST data demonstrated a 5-year cumulative failure rate of 13 per 1000 women undergoing sterilization (all methods aggregated).4 The data regarding cumulative failure rates are best described in Table 1 from Practice Bulletin number 133 of the American College of Obstetricians and Gynecologists:3

 The risks associated with voluntary sterilization, although present, are minimal.
 Female sterilization is more complex than male sterilization and often is performed under general anesthesia.
 Most complications occur secondary to general anesthesia.
-Thus, the risks of anesthesia, the general risks of elective surgery, and the possibility of failure, with subsequent intrauterine or ectopic pregnancy, should be explained to the patient preoperatively.5, 6 The amount of anesthesia necessary depends on the surgical approach.
+Thus, the risks of anesthesia, the general risks of elective surgery, and the possibility of failure, with subsequent intrauterine or ectopic pregnancy, should be explained to the patient preoperatively.7 The amount of anesthesia necessary depends on the surgical approach.
 General anesthesia is the most common method of anesthesia for both laparotomy and laparoscopy approaches to interval tubal sterilization.
-Regional, conduction anesthesia can be used for laparotomy as well as colpotomy and is the most common method of anesthesia for postpartum tubal sterilization.7 Hysteroscopic procedures can be performed with minimal anesthesia and/or sedation, conduction anesthesia, or general anesthesia.4
+Regional, neuroaxial anesthesia can be used for laparotomy as well as colpotomy and is the most common method of anesthesia for postpartum tubal sterilization.8 Hysteroscopic procedures can be performed with minimal anesthesia and/or sedation, conduction anesthesia, or general anesthesia.6

 TYPE OF INCISION: MINILAPAROTOMY OR COLPOTOMY